babyfish-ct/kimmer/README.md

 ```
 to JVM arguments

-> This problem can be resolved by https://github.com/jboss-javassist/javassist/blob/master/src/main/javassist/util/proxy/DefineClassHelper.java perfectly, I will fix it on 0.0.1
+> This problem can be resolved by https://github.com/jboss-javassist/javassist/blob/master/src/main/javassist/util/proxy/DefineClassHelper.java perfectly, I will use some of its code to fix this problem on 0.0.1